Although Cybis never created any sort of “maritime collection”, a selection of their sculptures do fit into a seagoing

 The Cybis piece is actually a copy of the bronze Boy and Dolphin created by Carl Paul Jennewein.
 The porcelain adaptation was done by Lynn Klockner Brown.
 (In 1993 the bronze shown above was consigned to Sotheby’s in New York, whereupon it was acquired by the Tampa Museum of Art in order to add to their large Jennewein collection.
 Fifteen years later the museum liquidated some of its holdings and consigned it to a local auction house where it ultimately sold for $60 plus the buyer’s premium.)

 This item was never released at retail; these are test pieces which I’ve dubbed the Neptune Dish.
 These two test pieces differ slightly in the decoration colors: The first example has silver dolphins but they are red-and-gold in the second.
 Two of the ‘black pearls’ have also come unglued from the rim of the second dish.
-It appears to sit on some sort of base or lower section but neither photo shows it clearly.
 Because these were part of a multi-item, multi-sale liquidation of the studio’s stock, no dimensions were provided.
-I would not be at all surprised if these date from 1980s as well.
+I would not be at all surprised if these date from 1980s as well. [photos courtesy of the Museum of American Porcelain Art]

 In the early 1990s took Arion’s dolphin mold and cast it as a separate non-limited edition in three size options.
 (See Upsize Downsize if you are interested in how porcelain is up- and down-scaled.)
 On their Fall 1993 price list they are shown as Dolphin in Small, Medium, and Large.
 The dimensions and prices were listed as Small 3.25” h x 5” w for $195; Medium 4.5” h x 6” w for $295; and Large 5.25” h x 7” w for $395.
 In the above photo the smaller dolphin is 4” high and 5.25” wide, while the larger is 5” high and 7” wide.